Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 Part of that is simply having to work on a laptop.
 For this website there is photo editing, writing, and web posting involved.
 Normally this work is done on a full-sized desktop, so there is an adjustment to working on a smaller screen.

 Meanwhile, the Internet on the ship is considerably slower than what’s used at home.
-So, for example, uploading an image to a post that might take five seconds normally can take 20-30 seconds.
+So, for example, uploading an image to a post that might take a few seconds normally can take longer (though not always).
 Multiply that times all the little elements that go into researching, writing, posting, and updating an article, and it takes considerably longer than on land.

 At the same time, there is often something else going on around the ship that we’d rather be enjoying than having to finish up work.
 It can feel like being a kid and having to finish your homework before you go play outside.